 Wireless Access Point (WAP) or simply Access Point (AP) is a small networking device that allows Wi-Fi capable device to connect easily to a wired network.
-In most companies or businesses, AP is usually connected to the router or modem, but for home or residences AP is normally attached inside the modem.
-The AP works as a bridge to all devices that have a Wi-Fi or Bluetooth access, making their connection smoother and stronger.
+In most companies or businesses, AP is usually connected to the router or modem, but for homes or residences, AP is normally attached inside the modem.
+The AP works as a bridge to all devices that have Wi-Fi or Bluetooth access, making their connection smoother and stronger.

 Basic steps in troubleshooting your AP:

 - Check the physical device.
 It should have no physical damage.

 - Check indicator lights.
 If it’s on or off, an indication of its getting power and also might be flashing or showing colors that indicate the actual error.

 - Test AP connected directly to switch/power.

 The above steps are the basic and most used troubleshooting steps.
 There are a number of reasons why an AP may stop working or lose its connection.
 If you have walked through the above troubleshooting steps and the issue still remains, it is time to seek help from IT professionals.
 If you’re not familiar with the machine, attempting to do repairs may lead to a much worse scenario.

 Why call JCC in all regards to AP needs?